Off-Campus Study Policies

 Registering for off-campus study.
 Students preparing to study off-campus register in advance for 3 units of credit using the appropriate SAB (study abroad) or OFFC (domestic program) course code.
 The number of credits will be adjusted as appropriate upon receipt of the transcript for the completed off-campus study.
 Exception: Students taking Cities in Transition courses are registered for these using an IDST course code.

 Visas.
-Some countries require that students acquire visas before entering the country to study abroad.
+Some countries require that students acquire visas before entering the country.
 Others require that students apply for residency permits in country.
-Students are responsible for obtaining their own visas and should familiarize themselves with any visa and residence permit requirements well in advance.
+In both cases, students are responsible for the associated costs, as well as for obtaining their visas.
+They should therefore familiarize themselves with visa and residence permit requirements well in advance.